5 Half-Life and Terminal Phase

 5.1 How PKNCA estimates λz

-PKNCA uses curve stripping: it systematically evaluates all possible subsets of terminal-phase points (from 3 points up to the full tail), fits log-linear regression to each subset, and selects the best fit based on adjusted R².
+PKNCA uses curve stripping: it systematically evaluates every terminal window ending at the last point (last 3 points, last 4, and so on up to the full tail), fits log-linear regression to each subset, and selects the best fit based on adjusted R².

-The selection criterion uses a tolerance window: among all subsets that pass quality filters, PKNCA picks the one with the most points whose adjusted R² is within adj.r.squared.factor of the best adjusted R²:
+The selection criterion uses a tolerance window: among all subsets that yield a valid fit (λz > 0), PKNCA picks the one with the most points whose adjusted R² is within adj.r.squared.factor of the best adjusted R²:

 The small tolerance (adj.r.squared.factor, default 0.0001) means: prefer longer windows (more points → more accurate λz) unless the longer window’s adj.R² is noticeably worse than the best.
 This is a model-selection tolerance, not a per-point penalty added to R².